 While past experiences can be good teachers, without a proper asset allocation plan an investor might either be too conservative or aggressive with his investments.
 A well-thought over asset allocation of the portfolio can ensure that the investors take lesser risks on their investments and have more certainty about achieving their financial goals.

 Apart from the risk associated with an investment, the investment horizon is critical for the achievement of the financial goals.
 The time horizon of investment also helps an investor determine the asset classes which should have dominance in his portfolio of investments.
 Let’s look at an example:

 Investing in equities is considered to be high-risk, especially in the short-term and relatively lesser risky in the long-term.
 This is because, over an extended period of time, equity investments have a better opportunity to recover from the volatility of the stock markets.
 Without an optimum asset allocation plan, the investor might tend to prefer debt investments over equity for short-term horizons.
 However, if the investor has a long-term investment horizon, then the return offered by most debt investments might not be sufficient to achieve the long-term investment goals.
-Ensuring that he chooses the right mix of different asset classes based on the time horizon of investments can make achieving financial goals easier.
+Ensuring that the investor chooses the right mix of different asset classes based on the time horizon of investments, it can make him achieve financial goals easier.

 Another important aspect of successful investment is liquidity.
 Many investments have a lock-in period within which investors cannot redeem their investments.
 The lock-in periods can vary from a year up to 3 or 4 years.
 When an investor makes an investment, he must take liquidity requirements into his consideration.
 For example, if he invests in an investment instrument with a 3-year lock-in and needs money after one year, then it is a bad investment decision.
 Therefore, a prudent investment plan involves taking liquidity requirements into consideration and allocating assets accordingly.